MCPOverview

 3. Discover — Let the client load tools/list + resources/list

-4. Upload assets — Use upload_file for small local files, upload_file_from_url for public URLs, or prepare_local_file_upload for large local files in Claude Code / Cursor
+4. Upload (or generate) assets — Use upload_file for small local files, upload_file_from_url for public URLs, prepare_local_file_upload for large local files in Claude Code / Cursor, or generate_cover_art to create AI album art on the fly

 Discovery